Other support options

 At DTU, you can apply for special conditions for your exams and different exemptions.

 Please note that DTU’s study programme deadlines are not the same as the State Educational Grant and Loan Scheme’s study activity rules.
-If DTU grants you an exemption to take fewer ECTS points per semester, this may mean that you do not meet the activity requirement for continuing to receive SU.
-Therefore, it may be a good idea also to plan your financial circumstances when planning your studies.
+If DTU grants you an exemption to take fewer ECTS credits per semester, it may mean that you do not meet the activity requirement to continue receiving SU.
+Therefore, it may be a good idea to also plan your financial situation when planning your studies.

 You can read about exemptions on DTU Inside (requires log-in):

-You can read about special exam arrangements on DTU Inside (requires log-in):
+You can read about special exam conditions on DTU Inside (requires log-in)

-If you need teaching adjustments, you must contact your lecturer or head of studies.
-That may, for example, be if you want to receive PowerPoint presentations, etc. as well in advance as possible.
-It may also be that you always need to sit in a particular place in the classroom.
-You can then arrange this with your lecturer (and your fellow students).
+If you require adaptations in teaching, you should contact your lecturer.
+That might be relevant, for example, if you wish to receive PowerPoints as early as possible.
+It could also be that you need to always sit in a specific place in the classroom; in that case, you can arrange this with your lecturer (and your fellow students).

-Adjustments are not always possible: On some courses, for example group work, physical presence, or laboratory work will form part of or be essential to meeting learning objectives, which may make certain adjustments difficult.
-Therefore, it may be a good idea to check the course description for electives and enter into a dialogue with the lecturer on the possibility of adjustments before selecting a given course.
+It is not always possible to make adaptations: In some courses, for example, group work, physical presence, or laboratory work may be part of or crucial to meeting the learning objectives, which can make certain adaptations difficult.
+Therefore, for elective courses, it may be a good idea to check the course description and discuss the possibility of adaptations with the lecturer before choosing a particular course.

 For students with hearing impairment

-Extra furniture: If you use a sign language interpreter and you, therefore, need extra chairs and/or tables in the classroom, please get in touch with the SPS Unit, and we will help you contact Campus Service.
+Extra furniture: If you use a sign language interpreter and you, therefore, need extra chairs and/or tables in the classroom, please get in touch with the Special Educational Support Office, and we will help you contact Campus Service.

-Establishment of technical equipment: This is handled by the supplier from Tonax, sometimes in cooperation with Campus Service and/or with the involvement of your lecturer and fellow students.
+Establishment of technical equipment: This is handled by the company Tonax (the supplier), sometimes in cooperation with Campus Service and/or with the involvement of your lecturer and fellow students.

 Accessibility

-It is of paramount importance that all students are able to get around on campus.
-At DTU, we make efforts to ensure that new buildings comply with all the requirements for physical accessibility for disabled people.
-We also strive to enhance accessibility within the existing physical framework, ensuring optimal arrangement, maintenance, and utilization of the premises.
+It is of paramount importance that all students can get around on campus.
+At DTU, it is ensured that new buildings comply with all the requirements for physical accessibility for people with disabilities.
+Additionally, we ensure accessibility in existing physical spaces - including optimizing their layout, maintenance, and utilization.

-However, it should be pointed out that there may be a few of DTU’s buildings in which the academic activities are of such a nature that accessibility is limited due to safety reasons for people with certain physical disabilities.
-If you have any doubts about your options, you can contact the SPS unit.
+However, it should be noted that there may be very few buildings at DTU where the academic activities are of such a nature that accessibility for people with certain physical disabilities is limited due to safety considerations.
+If you are unsure about your options, you can contact the Special Educational Support Office.

-If you suffer from a functional impairment, you can apply for a disability supplement in addition to your SU.
+If you suffer from a functional impairment, you can apply for a disability supplement in addition to your State Educational Grant (SU), Supplementary grant for physically or mentally disabled

 To be granted a disability supplement, your impairment must be so severe that you are prevented from having a student job alongside your study programme.